AtlasProds/c25k/README.md

 - Real-time workout guidance with watch vibrations
 - Progress visualization during workout

-### Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Feel free to do whatever you want with it.